-The agency also flexes its muscles and publicly admonishes violators by presenting PHI (protected health information) security incidents that involve 500+ patients.
-If a company is negligent with its security practices and breach occurs, they could end up on that page, which is typically referred to as the “Wall of Shame” by security experts and policy specialists, per Tennant and Computerworld.
+The agency flexes its muscles and publicly admonishes violators by presenting PHI (protected health information) security incidents involving 500+ patients.
+If a company is negligent with its security practices and a breach occurs, they could end up on that page, typically referred to as the “Wall of Shame” by security experts and policy specialists, per Tennant and Computerworld.

 Keeping your hospital or ASP “off the wall” & within budget

-The basic advice from Bendix to keep your firm off the HIPAA Shame Wall is to “be proactive,” echoing Tennant’s encouragement to “be really aggressive.”
-Obviously it makes sense to not get into a bad position in the first place, so that you can avoid the horror of a federal investigation.
+The primary advice from Bendix to keep your firm off the HIPAA Shame Wall is to “be proactive,” echoing Tennant’s encouragement to “be really aggressive.”
+Obviously, it makes sense not to get into a bad position in the first place so that you can avoid the horror of a federal investigation.